WeblateOrg/weblate/docs/devel/integration.rst

 * Manually, using :guilabel:`Add new translation string` from :guilabel:`Tools`
   menu on source language translation.
 * Programatically, using API :http:post:`/api/translations/(string:project)/(string:component)/(string:language)/units/`.
-* By uploading source file as :ref:`Replace existing translation file` (this overwrites existing strings, so please make sure the file includes both old and new ones, see :ref:`upload-method`).
+* By uploading source file as :guilabel:`Replace existing translation file` (this overwrites existing strings, so please make sure the file includes both old and new ones, see :ref:`upload-method`).